Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 ##### Response Choices

 A)  Do nothing (disable)
-B)  Notify host when perimeter breach occurs (default as shipped for SCM Alpha)
+B)  Notify host when perimeter breach occurs (default as shipped for SCM Beta)
 C)  Destroy all key material (this essentially destroys any encrypted data or file system.

-> Note: For SCM Alpha, complete destruction of the keys is disabled, even in Production Mode.
-Self-destruction is simulated by flashing a 6 flash sequenced 3 times, then recovering)

 ### Test Perimeter Detect
 **Developer Mode only**

 To quickly test your perimeter detect setup, here is sample code using the Python API.
 The program will wait for ten seconds to detect any perimeter breaches.
 Before running this script, connect the circuits with the provided yellow and blue wires and during the ten second pause in the script, breach the perimeter by unplugging the circuit wires.
 The wait function should immediately detect the event.

 In the API, perimeter circuit 2 (as shown in the above images) is defined as channel 1 and perimeter circuit 1 is defined as channel 0.
-As noted, for SCM Alpha, channel 0 and channel 1 have already been set to action_notify=True.
-NOTE: For Alpha, setting the Perimeter Event Action restarts `zkifc` which can lead to problems.
-For Alpha, please power cycle if you change the Perimeter Event settings.
+As noted, for SCM Beta, channel 0 and channel 1 have already been set to action_notify=True.

 Example for monitoring Perimeter Events:
 <details>